Beyond Smoothed Analysis: Analyzing the Simplex Method by the Book: Introduction

 \subsection{Smoothed Analysis and the Simplex Method}

-In this section we review the smoothed analysis of the simplex method.
 We first recall the basic principles of the simplex method.
 The simplex method is best thought of as a class of algorithms.
 A simplex method first determines a basic feasible solution using a \emph{Phase I} procedure and then iteratively moves to new basic feasible solutions until an optimal solution has been found.
-Such a move is called a \emph{pivot step}, and the number of pivot steps is a proxy for the running time.
-The choice for what basic feasible solution to move to is governed by a \emph{pivot rule}.
+The individual moves are called \emph{pivot steps}, and the number of pivot steps is a proxy for the running time.
+The choice for which basic feasible solution to move to is governed by a \emph{pivot rule}.
 Some popular examples of pivot rules are the most negative reduced cost rule \cite{dan51}, the steepest edge rule and its approximations \cite{harris, gol76, jour/mapr/FG92}, and the shadow vertex rule, also known as the parametric rule \cite{gas55, thesis/Borgwardt77}.
 It is this last pivot rule that is the foundational tool for most probabilistic analyses, including all results in smoothed analysis.

 In the smoothed analysis of linear programming, we assume that an adversary specifies an~LP